sxpyggy/Mathematical-Foundations/docs/index.md

 - Summarize the key concepts of each chapter.

-- Provide the solutions to `Multiple choice questions` and `Examination questions` at the end of each chapter.
+- Provide the solutions to the selected questions of each chapter.

 - Answer the important questions raised by students.